Kizuna no Allele

-Kizuna no Allele (絆のアリル, Kizuna no Ariru) is a Japanese anime television series from Wit Studio and Signal.MD, based on VTuber Kizuna AI.
+Kizuna no Allele (絆のアリル, Kizuna no Ariru) is a Japanese anime television series from Wit Studio and Signal.MD, based on the VTuber Kizuna AI.
 It is directed by Kenichiro Komaya, written by Deko Akao, and features character designs by Shiori Asaka and Niina Morita, and music composed by Go Sakabe.
 The first season aired from April to June 2023, and the second season aired from October to December 2023.